 Guideline 5: Preparation and Storage of Exam Findings

 5.2 Images are preferably read within 48 hours of the examination.
 As part of their protocol imaging facilities should consider sending each patient a summary report within 30 days of the thermographic examination.
+If the interpreting thermologist determines that abnormalities with urgent findings are present then the patient and referring practitioner should be notified as soon as possible.

 5.3 The imaging clinic should adhere to all established federal and state regulations.
 Archiving of image data and the analysis/report are to be maintained for no less than seven years.